 Antigen receptor genes are assembled during lymphocyte development by a series of highly regulated site-specific recombination events known as V(D)J recombination.
 To study the regulation of immunoglobulin (Ig) k gene rearrangement, we have produced a series of transgenic mice lines containing unrearranged k genes.
 These studies have shown that both positive and negative-regulating elements are involved in control of rearrangement : (i) sequences associated with the intronic enhancer region which induce k gene rearrangement, (ii) a repressor element situated in the V-J intervening region which restricts k gene rearrangement to the late stages of B cell differentiation.

 Several lines of evidence suggest that developmental- and lineage- specific changes in the accessibility of Ig genes to recombination factors underlie control of V(D)J recombination.
 In order to understand the structural basis of accessibility of Ig genes to V(D)J recombination factors, we have undertaken a detailed analysis of the chromatin structure of Ig heavy and k light chain V and J segments in RAG-deficient pro-B and pre-B cell precursors.
 The results of our study show that during B cell differentiation onset and inhibition of V(D)J recombination at the heavy and light chain loci are preceded by a reorganisation of Ig gene chromatin structure : nucleosomal organisation, histone acetylation, nuclease sensitivity and DNA methylation.

-2. Regulation of terminal transferase expression during lymphoid development and consequences of junctional diversity on the immune response (Noëlle Doyen)
+2. Regulation of terminal transferase expression during lymphoid development (Noëlle Doyen)

 |Publications of the unit on Pasteur's references database|